-All proposals will be evaluated by the Study Abroad Rules and Procedures Committee.
-The criteria used are taken from The Forum on Education Abroad Standards of Good Practice for Short-Term Education Abroad Programs, the Texas Higher Education Coordinating Board Standards for Study Abroad, and WTAMU and TAMUS Risk Management Guidelines.
+All proposals will be evaluated using the matrix found in Appendix A. The criteria used are taken from the Forum on Education Abroad Standards of Good Practice for Short-Term Education Abroad Programs, the Texas Higher Education Coordinating Board Standards for Study Abroad, and WTAMU and WTAMUS Risk Management Guidelines.
+There are four areas that will be evaluated.